curv3d/curv/docs/Config.rst

 Curv has an optional user-defined configuration file, which the ``curv`` command reads during startup.

+You use the configuration file to customize the behaviour of Curv when viewing or exporting shapes.
-The configuration file provides default values for ``-O`` options which are given on the command line.
+It works by providing default values for ``-O`` options which are given on the command line.
+Use ``curv --help`` to get a list of the current ``-O`` options.

 Config File Location
 --------------------